johnmichealacera/website-admin-dashboard/README.md

 - Delete categories (only if no products are assigned)
 - View category overview with product counts

+### Event Management
+- Create new events with dates, locations, and pricing
+- Edit existing events with comprehensive details
+- Delete events (with confirmation)
+- View events in a responsive card layout
+- Track event status (active/inactive) and featured events
+- Manage event attendee limits and contact information
+- Add event tags for better organization
+- View past, current, and upcoming events

 ### Business Information
 - Update About Us information including mission, vision, and values
 - Manage contact details and social media links